📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Like many other countries, Portugal imposes a capital gain tax on the sale of assets in general (depending on the capital origin).

-Capital gain related to property selling can be calculated by the difference between the sale value and the acquisition value, with the calculation of monetary coefficients added by certain charges and expenses.
+Capital gains from selling a property are calculated as the difference between the sale price and the purchase price, adjusted by monetary coefficients and increased by certain charges and expenses.

 Depending on whether you are a resident or not in Portugal, and also if this property is your primary residence, different tax rates will apply.